Trees can be protected by either a Tree Preservation Order (TPO) or by being located within a conservation area.

-Our interactive mapping layer for protected trees allows you to find trees which are protected by TPOs and trees within conservation areas.
+Our interactive planning online mapping allows you to find trees which are protected by TPOs and trees within conservation areas.

 Follow the steps below:

-- and tick the "Tree Preservation Orders" or "Conservation Areas" option:
+- Tick the "Tree Preservation Orders" or "Conservation Areas" option:

 An official search of the local land charges register can also be made before you purchase a property.
 This should reveal the existence of a TPO (or whether your property is in a conservation area).
 Make sure your solicitor tells you if any trees are protected.

 If you require a copy of the TPO these are available for a fee of £25.